sergei-mironov/litrepl/README.md

 * The corresponding Vim command is `:LTerm`

-`litrepl eval-code` might be used to send the code right to the interpreter.
+`litrepl eval-code` might be used to pipe the code through the interpreter.
 The `W` variable now resides in memory so we can query it as we would do in a regular IPython session.